Using Data Security Manager with Databricks

 Ensure that the Python UDF is enabled, which is currently in public preview.

-1. From the left navigation panel, click the SQL Editor button.
+1. From the left navigation panel, click SQL Editor.

 2. In the New query working space, paste the content from the Tokenization UDF Function file.